CRESYM/colib0.github.io/pages/models/CompensationDevices/STATCOM/index.md

 You can visit the [Grid Following page](../../generations/Sources/VSC/EMTGridFollowingVSC/), which has a dedicated section on this topic.

-## Parameter tunning
+## Parameter tuning

-The following table shows possible values for the parameters of the controllers using the tunning proposed:
+The following table shows possible values for the parameters of the controllers using the tuning proposed:

 | Parameter | Value | Units |
 | --------- | ----- | ----- |